pawel80/IaC-SDWAN-deployment/README.md

 <br/>

 Design highlights:
+- HUB-SPOKE topology forced by Centralized Policy
-- SD-WAN routers: S1R1, S2R2, S3R1 and S4R1 are connected only to the open, non-encrypted intranet network
+- SD-WAN routers: S1R1, S2R1, S3R1 and S4R1 are connected only to the open, non-encrypted intranet network
 - SD-WAN routers: S1R2 and S2R2 are connected only to secured, encrypted intranet network, management is done via TLOC extension
 - SD-Routing routers: S5R1 and S6R1 are connected only to the open, non-encrypted intranet network
 - Legacy routers (no controllers, vanilla IOS-XE): S7R1 and S8R1 are connected only to the open, non-encrypted intranet network